 POOLED INCOME FUND

-Under a Pooled Income Fund, the charity is BOTH the trustee AND the charitable beneficiary.
-The donor will donate property specifying that the income from the property will go to himself and/or to other person(s) and upon such lifetime beneficiary’s death, the remainder will be distributed to the charity.
+Under a Pooled Income Fund, the charity is BOTH the trustee AND the remainder beneficiary.
+In other words, these are often run by charities.
+The donor will donate property specifying that the income from the property will go to one or more individual beneficiaries (usually the donor) and upon such lifetime beneficiary’s death, the remainder will be distributed to the charity.
 This is similar to a CRT.

 Pooled income funds received its name from the fact that the charity will “pool” the donations from a number of different donors into one fund.
 The purpose of pooling the funds is to avoid the expenses of maintaining different trusts, as the charity is usually the trust creator.